Class of ’09

 Vulkan 1.1 support

-Class of ‘09 locks in 60 FPS on any PC that meets the requirements, thanks to its lightweight design.
-This makes for smooth dialogue flow.
-Even entry-level Android devices running Winlator can keep a steady 60 frames per second, and mid-range hardware runs perfectly smoothly during intense choice moments.
+Because it is lightweight, Class of ‘09 locks in 60 FPS on any PC that meets the requirements.
+This makes the dialogue flow smoothly.
+Even entry-level Android devices that run Winlator can keep a steady 60 frames per second, and mid-range hardware runs perfectly smoothly during intense choice moments.

 Class of ’09 In-Depth Review Video